|Born||In 252–260 AC, at the Twins|

-|Spouse||Betharios of Braavos|
+|Spouse(s)||Betharios of Braavos|

-A Dance with Dragons (Appears)|
+A Dance with Dragons (appears)

-Symond Frey is the seventh son of Lord Walder Frey.
-He is the second son born of Lord Walder's marriage to Amarei Crakehall.
-He is married to Betharios of Braavos and they have three children.
-He is a counter of coins and spymaster.
+Symond Frey is a member of House Frey and is the seventh son of Lord Walder Frey, the second born of Walder's marriage to Amarei Crakehall.
+Symond is married to Betharios of Braavos and they have three children, Alesander, Alyx and Bradamar Frey.